MichaelCX77/case-digital-assets/README.md

-# Case Digital Assets Project — FullStack
+# Case Digital Assets Project — FullStack Backend

 This is the backend for the **Case Digital Assets** project (`MichaelCX77/case-digital-assets`).
-Below are the steps to run the project locally with a single command.
+Below are instructions to run and understand the project locally with one command.

-## Solution_Diagram_AWS — Target Plateau
+---

+## Solution Diagram

+AWS solution diagram (Draw.io):
+`docs/refinamento/diagrama_aws.drawio`

 ![](docs/refinamento/assets/aws_soluction_diagram.png)